Inglenook Community High School: Overview

-Inglenook offers a program called Outreach, typically shortened to "Reach," which is completed on Wednesdays in lieu of traditional courses.
-The other four schooldays each have a double period to make up for Wednesday's lost time.
-In Outreach, the student is expected to volunteer in the community for three hours a week.
-They then relate this experience to one of their academic courses by doing a tie-in project which receives a mark included in the final course grade.

-After the first semester, students can also perform an equivalent of Outreach, known as Inreach.
-This is still affiliated with a specific course, and a tie-in project is still completed, but instead of performing volunteer work the student can pursue an interest such as learning to paint, acquiring a new language, or writing a play.
+Inglenook used to offer a program called Outreach, typically shortened to "Reach," which was completed on Wednesdays in lieu of traditional courses.
+The other four schooldays each had a double period to make up for Wednesday's lost time.
+In Outreach, the student was expected to volunteer in the community for three hours a week.
+They then related this experience to one of their academic courses by doing a tie-in project which receives a mark included in the final course grade.
+After the first semester, students could also perform an equivalent of Outreach, known as Inreach.
+This was still affiliated with a specific course, and a tie-in project is still completed, but instead of performing volunteer work the student can pursue an interest such as learning to paint, acquiring a new language, or writing a play.

-Inglenook features an open-access kitchen, which is cleaned (along with dishes from the classrooms and student lounge) by two hoppers after classes each day.
-Hoppers are two students who are chosen for duty on any particular day, and as it is rotational, each student will only have to clean once per semester.
+Inglenook features an open-access kitchen, which is cleaned (along with dishes from the classrooms and student lounge) by staff and students alike.
+They provide snacks and some canned foods for students.

 The school features a public art space named the "Inglenook Gallery".
 There is also a student lounge with furniture and books, and most of the classrooms contain couches.